The Dentist: Plot

 At the police station, Detective Sunshine discovers that the bullet pulled from Paula's dog only matches one gun in the area: Alan's.
 IRS agent Marvin Goldblum, using Alan's tax problems as leverage, extorts a free dental exam and a payout.
 Instead, Alan tortures him.
 Detective Sunshine and Detective Gibbs drive to the Feinstone house to question him further.
 Near the pool, they discover Matt's body.
 They quickly break into the house and find the mutilated Brooke, tied to the bed but still alive.
 Later, Alan's other assistant, Karen, finds Marvin still in the dental chair.
 Alan attacks her and then kills her by injecting a needle full of air into her jugular vein.

 After Alan removes Sarah's braces, he imagines her teeth rotting.
 He pulls out his gun, but she escapes and hides in one of the dental rooms, where she finds the blood-soaked Marvin, who attacks Alan.
 When Alan recaptures her, Sarah hysterically promises to brush her teeth three times a day and never eat candy.
 Satisfied, Alan leaves.
 The two detectives arrive and rescue Sarah, but are too late to capture Alan.

 They follow Alan to a university, where he teaches dentistry classes.
 Alan maniacally instructs all his students to pull their patients' teeth out.
 As he hallucinates and shoots a dental student that he mistakes for Matt, the detectives burst into the room, but Alan uses a hostage to escape.
 Eventually, he wanders into an auditorium where an opera singer is practicing.
 Enchanted, he watches her from behind.
 She transforms into Brooke, who laughs at him when he reaches out to touch her.
 Defeated, he falls to his knees and is arrested by the detectives.

 Alan, now in a psychiatric hospital, is carted off to his regular dental appointment.
-The dentist working on him is revealed to be his toothless wife Brooke, who works violently on his mouth.
+The dentist working on him is revealed to be his toothless wife Brooke, who works violently on his mouth, drilling his teeth one by one before inserting lead into them.